 Fullmetal Alchemist started as a manga, created by female artist Hiromu Arakawa in Monthly Shonen Gangan magazine in 2001 and running until in 2010 in a saga that fills 27 published volumes.
 Set in the alternate world of Amestris, the overarching story follows brothers Edward and Alphonse Elric and their search for the Philosopher’s Stone, which will allow them to regain their bodies – Edward having lost his leg and arm and Alphonse had his soul transferred into a suit of armour during their forbidden attempts to use alchemy to resurrect their mother.
 The brothers were employed as State Alchemists and encountered many foes throughout the saga.
 The manga was translated into the anime Fullmetal Alchemist (2003-4) by the animation company Bones, which lasted for 52 episodes, a follow-up series Fullmetal Alchemist: Brotherhood (2009-10) and two animated films Fullmetal Alchemist: The Conqueror of Shamballa (2005) and Fullmetal Alchemist: The Sacred Star of Milos (2011). plus a series of young adult novels and several videogames.

 There was also this live-action film adaptation, which joins a bunch of anime that have been translated into live-action in the last few years.
 Surprisingly, the most prolific of these anime adaptations have not come from Japanese filmmakers but Hollywood with the likes of The Guyver (1991), Crying Freeman (1995), Fist of the North Star (1995), Blood: The Last Vampire (2009), Transformers (2007) and sequels, Speed Racer (2008), Dragonball: Evolution (2009), Kite (2014) and Ghost in the Shell (2017), while a live-action version of Akira (1988) is now well into its second decade in development hell.
-The best of these live-action remakes are not too surprisingly those that have come from Japan who have produced Casshern (2004), Devilman (2004), YatterMan (2009), Space Battleship Yamato (2010), Kiki’s Delivery Service (2014), Lupin III (2014) and Attack on Titan (2015).
+The best of these live-action remakes are not too surprisingly those that have come from Japan who have produced Casshern (2004), Devilman (2004), YatterMan (2009), Space Battleship Yamato (2010), Kiki’s Delivery Service (2014), Lupin III (2014), Attack on Titan (2015) and Tokyo Ghoul (2017).